Debra Morgan: Season eight

 Debra and Dexter are both non-lethally poisoned by Hannah, who has escaped from prison.
 Debra demands that Dexter get her out of their lives, and starts surveilling her.
 When Dexter appears reluctant, Debra goes to her boss Jacob Elway (Sean Patrick Flanery) and offers to apprehend Hannah for a substantial reward.
 She tries to capture Hannah, who says the only reason she spared her life was because she didn't want to hurt Dexter.
 Debra reluctantly drops the case, and even allows Hannah to hide from the police in her apartment.

 Debra stops by her old precinct, and Batista offers to reinstate her as a detective.
 She wants the job, but she knows that she cannot do it while harboring a fugitive and turning a blind eye to Dexter's crimes.
 To further complicate the situation, she and Quinn, who is now in a relationship with Batista's sister Jamie (Aimee Garcia), share a kiss.
 Dexter tells her that he, Hannah and Harrison are going to move to Argentina.
 Debra is saddened, but gives him her blessing when she sees how happy he is with his new family.
 The following day, she takes the job at Miami Metro, and renews her relationship with Quinn.

-In her first case, Debra helps Dexter catch Oliver Saxon (Darri Ingolfson), a serial killer known as "the Brain Surgeon".
+In her first case, Debra helps Dexter catch Oliver Saxon (Darri Ingólfsson), a serial killer known as "the Brain Surgeon".
 Dexter ultimately decides not to kill him, however, and asks her to arrest Saxon.
-Debra arrives just as Saxon is killing Deputy U.S. Marshall Cooper (Kenny Johnson) and draws her weapon.
+Debra arrives just as Saxon is killing Deputy U.S. Marshal Cooper (Kenny Johnson) and draws her weapon.
 However, Saxon gets the drop on her and shoots her in the abdomen.
 In the series' final episode, "Remember the Monsters?", Debra is taken to the hospital, where she tells Quinn she loves him and wishes Dexter a happy life.
 However, moments later, she suffers a massive stroke that leaves her in a persistent vegetative state.
 After killing Saxon, Dexter goes to see her in the hospital as it is being evacuated in the midst of a hurricane.
 He tearfully removes her life support as an act of mercy, carries her body to his boat and buries her at sea.